Thairo Estrada Player Props: Giants vs. Brewers

 Thairo Estrada At The Plate

-- Estrada leads San Francisco in slugging percentage (.479) thanks to 19 extra-base hits.
+- Estrada has an OPS of .811, fueled by an OBP of .345 and a team-best slugging percentage of .466 this season.

-- He ranks eighth in batting average, 49th in on base percentage, and 48th in slugging among qualified hitters in baseball.
+- Among the qualifying hitters in MLB play, he ranks ninth in batting average, 62nd in on-base percentage, and 55th in slugging.

-- Estrada will look to extend his nine-game hitting streak.
-He's batting .273 in his last games.

-- Estrada has reached base via a hit in 37 games this year (of 45 played), and had multiple hits in 15 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.